Runtime & Orchestrationο

 cURL (Terminal)

-Use the -N flag to enable immediate streaming output and -k (insecure) if using the deviceβs self-signed certificate.
+Use the -N flag to enable immediate streaming output.
 Replace <modalix-ip> with your deviceβs IP address.

 1. Text Generation